Carrooi/Node-DependencyInjection/README.md

 var configurator = new DIConfigurator('/path/to/your/configuration/file.json');

 var di = configurator.create();
+di.basePath = __dirname;
 ```

 This will create new instance of DI class which holding all your services.

+You have to also set the basePath property.
+DI will prepend this basePath to all services' paths from your configuration.
+So it should be path to root directory of your application.

 In example below, you can see how to get your services.